MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-# PART V - OPNsense rules for WireGuard
+# PART VI - OPNsense rules for WireGuard

 * * *

 This area is where the networking configuration begins.

-> This may be a good time to go make a tea and grab a snack.
+> This may be a good time to go make a tea ☕ and grab a snack 🥐.

 We are starting to shape where our traffic can and cannot go.